chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_aws_efs.md

 A shared file system is always required to create **OpenSearch** snapshots.
 To register the snapshot repository using OpenSearch, it is necessary to mount the same shared filesystem to the exact location on all master and data nodes.
 Register the location in the `path.repo` setting on all master and data nodes.

-### Setting up backup configuration
+### Setting upthe backup configuration

-- Create a EFS file system, plese refer sample steps [here](https://docs.aws.amazon.com/efs/latest/ug/gs-step-two-create-efs-resources.html)
+- Create an EFS file system, please refer sample steps [here](https://docs.aws.amazon.com/efs/latest/ug/gs-step-two-create-efs-resources.html)

-#### Configuration in Opensearch Node
+#### Configuration in OpenSearch Node

 - Mount the shared file system on all OpenSearch and Frontend servers: